ShreyasPrasad/ShreyasPrasad.github.io/content/Blog/Formal Verification + AI?.md

 ### Ok cool, what's a model and how do I make one?

 Tools like TLA+ require a model.
 A model is some representation of your system's states, data, state transitions, and invariants.
 Let's start with a simple example and eventually use TLA+ to verify it.

+Say that your side-hustle is selling personalized knitted sweaters.
+You make a website where anyone can place an order.
+You write some code to automate the checkout process.
+You decide that when you receive an order, you should *first* charge the customer, and then subtract from your inventory to account for the order.